sigp/lighthouse/book/src/help_bn.md

         --beacon-processor-work-queue-len <INTEGER>
             Specifies the length of the inbound event queue.
-Higher values may prevent messages from being dropped while lower values may help protect the node from becoming overwhelmed. [default: 16384] --block-cache-size <SIZE>
+Higher values may prevent messages from being dropped while lower values may help protect the node from becoming overwhelmed. [default: 16384] --blob-prune-margin-epochs <EPOCHS>
+            The margin for blob pruning in epochs.
+The oldest blobs are pruned up until data_availability_boundary - blob_prune_margin_epochs. [default: 0]
+        --blobs-dir <DIR>
+            Data directory for the blobs database.

+        --block-cache-size <SIZE>
             Specifies how many blocks the database should cache in memory [default: 5]